expressjs/morgan/README.md

 ### express/connect

-Sample app that will log all request in the Apache combined format to STDOUT
+Sample app that will log all requests in the Apache combined format to STDOUT

 ```js
 var express = require('express')